-All staff, including temporary staff/supply staff and volunteers, should be aware of their duty to raise concerns, where they exist, about the management of safeguarding and child protection, which may include the attitude or actions of colleagues, poor or unsafe practice and potential failures in the Burstow's safeguarding arrangements.
+All staff, including temporary staff/supply staff and volunteers, should be aware of their duty to raise concerns, where they exist, about the management of safeguarding and child protection, which may include the attitude or actions of colleagues, poor or unsafe practice and potential failures in Burstow Primary School's safeguarding arrangements.

-If it becomes necessary to consult outside the setting, they should speak in the first instance, to the Area Schools Officer or LADO in accordance with the Whistleblowing Policy.
+If it becomes necessary to consult outside Burstow Primary School, they should speak in the first instance, to the Area Schools Officer or LADO in accordance with the Whistleblowing Policy.